byllc/kAItas/README.md

 docker run -v .:/home/kaitas -it kaitas
 ```

 Navigate to the directory for a specfic kata.
-We suggest doing them in order the first time since it build ups an understanding of LLM's from scratch.
+I suggest doing them in order the first time since it builds up an understanding of Machine Learning and basic concepts from scratch.

 ```sh
 cd 001_tokenizer